-- Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
+- Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
 Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 8.1), and tell the DSL as soon as possible that you have done so - Report via Cause for Concern and hand the signed details to your DSL.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 8.1), and tell the DSL as soon as possible that you have done so - Report via a F008SA Cause for Concern

 All staff should be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
-For example, children may feel embarrassed, humiliated, or being threatened.
+For example, children may feel embarrassed, humiliated, or threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
-It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication (KCSIE 23)
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.

-9.4.3 If you discover that FGM has taken place or a child is at risk of FGM removal of the external female genitalia, or other injury to the female genital organs".
+9.4.3 If you discover that FGM has taken place or a child is at risk of FGM

-The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total
+The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs".